 Several BCDC approvals are needed, which are the responsibility of BAC.
 The mooring of the Klamath requires a BCDC permit because the vessel is considered to be "fill."
-However, because mooring the Klamath at Pier 9 would violate the policies under the current Special Area Plan (SAP), BAC is seeking an amendment to the SAP.
-The SAP provides that amendments can only be approved if BCDC finds that the revised public benefits and revised development entitlements would be in balance and the public benefits would be sufficient to warrant a finding that the revised balance of public and private benefits would be necessary to health, safety and welfare of the entire Bay Area.
+However, as an initial hurdle because the Special Area Plan (SAP) did not allow for the mooring of an additional historic ship at the Port, with Port's support, BAC sought an amendment to the SAP.
+On November 9, 2020, BCDC approved a SAP amendment finding that allowing the Klamath to moor at Pier 9 would provide public benefits sufficient to warrant a finding that the balance of public and private benefits would be necessary to health, safety and welfare of the entire Bay Area.